metal3-io/baremetal-operator/docs/api.md

 not `metal3.io/capm3`, but another value that you have provided**.
 Removing the annotation will enable the reconciliation again.

-### Unhealthy annotation

-It is possible to mark BareMetalHost object as unhealthy by adding an annotation `baremetalhost.metal3.io/unhealthy`.
-This annotation does not stop the reconciliation of the BMH.
-This annotation is used in the upper layers for coordination.
-For example **Metal³** provider should not provision BMH set as unhealthy.
-Removing the annotation will enable the normal operations on the provider layers.

 ### BareMetalHost spec

 The *BareMetalHost's* *spec* defines the desire state of the host.
 It contains